 Disabled women face massive time and financial barriers that nondisabled workers do not, with few supports to access work, healthcare, childcare, or accommodations.
 Disabled women are overrepresented in minimum and sub-minimum wage, poverty-level jobs.
 This year, disabled women also are facing huge cuts to employment and services that we simply cannot measure because even our ability to track cuts is being blocked, making Disabled Women’s Equal Pay day more important than ever.

 Policy reforms are necessary to remove ableist barriers that trap disabled women in poverty and transform systems that perpetuate the egregious wage gap for disabled women.
-To address these inequalities, this year’s calls to action for Disabled Women’s Equal Pay Day are directed both at Congress and the Administration:

 The Truth Behind the Pay Gap: Advocating for Disabled Women